laravel/docs/upgrade.md

 #### The `hydrate` Method

-If you are currently passing a custom connection name into this method, you should now use the `on` method:
+If you are currently passing a custom connection name to this method, you should now use the `on` method:

     User::on('connection')->hydrate($records);